Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_03.md

 It would be convenient though to have some initial data pre-loaded into our database.
 So, let's initialize our server with the same parties as we had before.

-Let's add a file called `load_parties.ts` inside of "server" folder and implement `loadParties` method inside to load parties:
+Let's add a file called `load-parties.ts` inside of "server" folder and implement `loadParties` method inside to load parties:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="3.7"}}